 The Takeaway: Heart attack symptoms in women are different than those in men!

-Remember that these signs include unexplained discomforts in specific body parts, shortness of breath, extreme fatigue, lightheadedness or fainting, breaking out in cold sweat, and abnormal heartbeats.
+These signs include unexplained discomforts in specific body parts, shortness of breath, extreme fatigue, lightheadedness or fainting, breaking out in cold sweat, and abnormal heartbeats.

 Listen to your body, and in case you notice any strange pains or feelings, then ensure prompt medical attention as this may help deter any impending heart attacks.